A&S Graduate Student Research Fund

 Proposals will be reviewed by a 5-person committee chosen by the Dean.
 This committee will be formulated in September of each academic year.

 It is the student’s responsibility to make sure that the proposal is complete.
 All pages must be numbered, single-spaced with 12-point font, and one-inch margins.
 Proposals are limited to seven pages (see below).
 Proposals that are incomplete or do not adhere to the format and page limit will not be reviewed.
 Each proposal should contain the following documents in the order listed:

-- Cover page (page 1): A sample cover page is provided [PDF].
+- Cover page (page 1): Use this PDF for your cover page [required].